mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 Worse, if I have multiple projects on the same system, updating Node.js for one project means that the other projects now have unexpected versions of Node.js and npm.

 The promise of `nix develop` is that I could define the dependencies in one place: a [Nix flake](https://nixos.wiki/wiki/Flakes).
-If I needed to upgrade to the next version of Go, for example, I'd just update one file, re-run `nix develop`, and I'd have a local shell with the right version of Go, and my CI environment would run the same version.
+If I needed to upgrade to the next version of Go, for example, I'd just update one file, re-run `nix develop`, and I'd have a local shell with the right version of Go.
+My CI environment would run the same version.
 The environment is local to the directory, so changing package versions wouldn't affect any other projects on the same system.

 I started experimenting with `nix develop` in [What Got Done](https://github.com/mtlynch/whatgotdone/blob/dd3ea38885b04280bcea07f5294440e9a3521301/flake.nix) because it depends on Go and Node.js, and managing versions has been a pain point.